Introduction

 Road to Dispute Resolution: Complaining About Noise Issues

-Dealing with a noisy neighbour in a strata scheme involves a step-by-step approach:
+Dealing with a noisy neighbor in a strata scheme involves a step-by-step approach:

-- Speak to the Resident: The first step is to have a friendly conversation with the neighbour causing the noise.
+- speak to the Resident: The first step is to have a pleasant conversation with the neighbour causing the noise.
 Often, they may not be aware that they are disturbing you.
 Giving them a chance to address the issue is important.
-However, it’s also necessary to understand that not all noises necessarily break the rules, and while your neighbour may consider your complaint, they might not be required to stop the noise completely.
+However, it’s also necessary to understand that not all noises necessarily break the rules, and while your neighbour may consider your complaint, they might not be required to stop the noise fully.
 Familiarise yourself with local council rules and strata by-laws to determine if the noise is indeed a violation.

 - Contact the Owners Corporation: If you are unable to identify the source of the noise or if speaking to the resident doesn’t resolve the issue, reach out to the strata manager or the secretary of the owners corporation.
 Tenants should contact their landlord or leasing agent to have them raise the complaint on their behalf.